We just reached 30,000 articles on this wiki! 🥳

 Music

-While Konami had previously brought over their own Famicom Disk System games (such as Castlevania, Rush'n Attack and Stinger) to the NES for international audiences, Double Dribble (a.k.a.
-Exciting Basket) would mark the first time they would port a game that utilized the extra audio hardware in the FDS.
-Due to the NES lacking said hardware, for the NES port Konami would have to alter the music and sound effects that utilized the extra FDS audio (similar to what they would later do for Castlevania II and Gyruss).
+While Konami had previously brought over their own FDS games (such as Castlevania, Rush'n Attack, and Stinger) to the NES for international audiences, Exciting Basket/Double Dribble would mark the first time they ported a game that utilized the extra audio hardware in the FDS.
+Due to the NES lacking said hardware, Konami had to alter the music and sound effects that utilized the extra FDS audio (similar to what they would later do for Castlevania II and Gyruss).

-Track names taken from the album KONAMI FAMICOM CHRONICLE Vol.1: Disk System Compilation (EMCA-0018) where available.
+Track names are taken from the album KONAMI FAMICOM CHRONICLE Vol.1: Disk System Compilation (EMCA-0018) where available.

 Press Start BGM